mstksg/inCode/copy/entries/inside.md

 [^worlds]: In Haskell, "worlds" are represented at the type level as type
     constructors.  `Maybe` is a type constructor that takes a type like `Int` and returns a new type, `Maybe Int`.
-However, I make the distinction here that not all type constructors can be called "worlds".

-    Also, as you may or may not have guessed, "worlds" is my cute, semantically meaningful word for a certain class of Monads.
-This metaphor also parades around under the name "context".
+Not all type constructors represent Worlds, of course.

 But there are other worlds, and other contexts too.
 And though I have shown you what Functor and Monad look like for `Maybe`...you probably need to